eduarmreyes/website/src/pages/blog/web-storage.md

 localStorage.clear();
 ```

-You can see the browser compatibiliy in this link: https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage#Browser_compatibility
+You can see the browser compatibility in this link: https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage#Browser_compatibility

 ### Window.sessionStorage
 Storage has another mechanism to store information into a current domain, this is sessionStorage, this property allows you to access a session Storage object to the current origin.
 A page session lasts for as long as the browser is open and survives over page reloads and restores.
 Opening a page in a new tab or window will cause a new session to be initiated with the value of the top-level browsing context, which differs from how session cookies work.